AGnias47/secret-santa/README.md

 Gmail, run the script, and then continue blocking less secure apps, which limits the time exposed to less secure apps to a minimum.
 Since this script is not intended for enterprise applications, there are currently no plans to move away from SMTP.

+## Future Work
+Based on usage from the last Secret Santa, I'm going to attempt to utilize AWS or some other email service to send out emails.
+Using SMTP via Gmail sent the emails to my participants' spam folders.
+Not ideal.
+Also, when setting the Algorithm iteration limit to 1000, I actually got some instances in testing where a solution couldn't be found, despite one being possible.
+This is due to the randomness in which a valid list is generated.
+It may be worth looking into representing the participants as a nodes in a graph, with directed edges being valid parings.
+It would then likely just require an implementation of finding a [Hamiltonian Path](https://en.wikipedia.org/wiki/Hamiltonian_path), but this is just an idea that needs to be further explored before implementing.